gdm413229/swwmgz_m/README.md

 ## The End

 This is all the information I can provide on this Readme file for now, stay tuned for more stuff to happen later on.
+Please act like you didn't see what looks like on-disc DLC.